RetroPie/RetroPie-Docs/docs/Amiga.md

 You can find the whole documentation in [configuration.txt](https://github.com/libretro/libretro-uae/blob/master/configuration.txt).

-lr-puae requires the user to create .uae files manually, pointing to the ADF and Kickstart ROM like this:
+lr-puae auto-generates a .uae file called `/roms/amiga/puae_libretro.uae` based on your Retroarch settings, but you can create them manually, pointing to the ADF and Kickstart ROM like this:
 ```shell
 kickstart_rom_file=/home/pi/RetroPie/BIOS/[insert kickstart ROM filename here]
 floppy0=/home/pi/RetroPie/roms/amiga/[insert ADF filename here]